 Here’s a list of ways you can care for these extra special little things and be free of any worries.
 We’ve added some tips to help them last long too.

-Tips for Washing Baby Clothes
+Tips for Washing Baby Clothes:

 This is the first step towards taking care of your baby’s clothes.
-When you buy new clothes, they might be fresh, but it has been touched by many people.
+When you buy new clothes, they might be fresh, but they have been touched by many people.
 So, put them through the washer once, after you buy them and then put it for the baby.
 This is very important.
 Also, it is important to check the label on the baby’s clothes.
 Some of the clothes might be very delicate and putting it in the washer along with the other clothes might not be the best idea and might eventually ruin the clothes.